 There are a few humidifiers that have a built-in filter as well, although these products may not be as effective as stand-alone humidifiers and purifiers.

 How often do you need to add water?
-It depends on the size of the humidifier and the setting you choose.
 If you run the device on high, you may need to refill the water chamber once a day.
 If you have it running on low, you may only have to refill the chamber every few days.

 How much do humidifiers cost?
-It depends on the humidifier.
-You can find a number of small options that will cost around $50, although they will only work for fairly small rooms.
-Larger humidifiers that will work for areas such as living rooms will generally cost upwards of $100, with some costing significantly more for added features.
+You can find a number of small options that will cost under a hundred bucks, although they will only work for fairly small rooms.
+Larger humidifiers that will work for areas such as living rooms will generally cost upwards of hundred dollars, with some costing significantly more for added features.

 You can also find a number of humidifiers that are designed to add moisture to your entire home or apartment.
-These will usually cost over $200.
+These will usually cost a couple hundred dollars.

 How much energy will a humidifier use?
 This, of course, will depend on how much you run the device and the setting that you use.
-If you run a humidifier constantly throughout the day, the average cost will be around $10 per month.
+If you run a humidifier constantly throughout the day, the average cost will be around the same as a few cups of coffee from Starbucks.
 Warm air humidifiers will use a greater amount of energy, as they have to heat the water.

 What’s the best type of humidifier?
-It depends on what you plan on using it for.
 Regular fan humidifiers are usually the most effective for circulating air throughout large rooms.
 However, they tend to produce a bit of noise, so they may not be the best option for those who like to sleep without any background noise.

 Warm air humidifiers don’t use fans, instead emitting a jet of hot mist.
 This is great for those who need a humidifier that also slightly raises the temperature of the air, although they aren’t a good option for people who already live in warm climates.